zivlakmilos/magicbook/README.md

 Almost all functionality in `magicbook` are written via plugins.
 Some plugins come enabled by default, while others need to be enabled to work.
 It's easy to write custom plugins for your book, either by putting plugin files in the book itself (TODO) or by adding existing plugins via NPM (TODO).

-## Stylesheets (enabled by default)
+## Stylesheets

+This plugin is **enabled by default**.
 The stylesheets plugin allows you to specify an array of `.css` or `.scss` files to include in the build.
 The following example shows a configuration file specifying two stylesheets to include in all builds.

 ```json
 {